Maruti Brezza vs Fronx: 6 Key Differences Detailed | CarDekho.com

 113Nm

 While the Brezza gets a bigger 1.5-litre petrol engine, the Fronx makes up for it with a 1.0-litre turbo-petrol engine with similar output figures.
-Both of these engines get the same transmission options: a five-speed manual and a six-speed automatic.
-But the Fronx also gets the Baleno’s 1.2-litre petrol engine with the same power and transmissions.
+Both engines get the same transmission options: a five-speed manual and a six-speed automatic.
+But the Fronx also gets the Baleno’s 1.2-litre petrol engine with a five-speed manual and AMT choices.

 Feature-packed